samuelisch/wheres-waldo/README.md

 ### Application would return a timeout error (503) when making requests to MongoDB Atlas
 * Problem: A 503 Error would return after awhile after loading applicaiton pages that requests data from the server at MongoDB.
 I later found out that although I defined the environment vairables for development in file .env (.gitignored), the environment variable that defines the database URL in production was not set to Heroku.
-* Solution: Depploying database backend to Heroku production.
+* Solution: Deploying database backend to Heroku production.
 Defined the database URL in production to Heroku with the heroku config:set command.